yiisoft/yii2/docs/guide/security-authorization.md

 Assume in the user table, you have a `group` column which uses 1 to represent the administrator group and 2 the author group.
 You plan to have two RBAC roles `admin` and `author` to represent the permissions for these two groups, respectively.
-You can set up the RBAC data as follows,
+You can set up the RBAC data as follows, first create a class:

 ```php